jazzzooo/ctf-writeups/SekaiCTF/vocaloid_heardle.md

 ## The Solution

-The first idea I had turn out to work perfectly.
+The first idea I had turned out to work perfectly.
 Say we have a sound clip, _x_, and a set of other sound clips, _a, b, c,..._, one of which contains the same sound as _x_.
 If _x_ and _a_ are different, then the size of compressing _x||a_, x concatenated with _a_, will be roughly the same as the size of compressing _x_ plus the size of compressing _a_.
 The compression algorithm can only do so a bit of compression.